rhezarivaldii/fabelio-test/README.md

 ## SETUP

 **Server Side**

 First we need to install the dependencies using npm, cd to the root folder and type:

 > $ npm install

+Create a database in MySQL with the default name **fabelio**, if you want to change them, do so in /server/config/db_config.json

+Migrate the database schema using node:

+> $ node migration.js

 Then, we need to start the Node Server.
 Simply type:
 > $ node app.js